juaml/junifer/docs/using/codeless.rst

 ^^^^^^^^^^^^

-The ``datagrabber`` section must be configured using the ``kind`` key to specify the datagrabber to use.
-Additional keys correspond to the parameters of the datagrabber.
+The ``datagrabber`` section must be configured using the ``kind`` key to specify the DataGrabber to use.
+Additional keys correspond to the parameters of the DataGrabber constructor.

-For example, to use the :class:`.DataladAOMICPIOP1` datagrabber, we just need to specify its name as the ``kind`` key.
+For example, to use the :class:`.DataladAOMICPIOP1` DataGrabber, we just need to specify its name as the ``kind`` key.

 .. code-block:: yaml